 When buying a new site with a view to gaining planning permission and developing, a bridging loan is often the most suitable product.
 Property development finance lenders usually insert a clause into the loan called a ‘mobilisation period’.
 This is the amount of time given to organising the build before works must commence.

 This period is often as little as one month.
 This would not allow you enough time to complete your planning application, gain consent and begin work.
 By failing to do this, you would be in breach of your lenders terms.

 In addition to this, no matter how likely it may be, a planning application can never be 100% guaranteed to succeed.
 As such, no certainty can be given to the schedule of works and it would be impossible to agree to a development finance loan without planning permission.

 In this situation, a bridging loan can be used to bridge the gap between purchase and development finance.

-This allows you to continue to move forward without having to wait for your cash to be released from your current project.
+This allows you to get on with your next project without having to wait for your cash to be released from your current one.